MMuyideen/hng-stage1/README.md

    ```

 ## Access website
-You can access your website by navigatig to the VM"s IP address or optionally configure custom doamin
+You can access your website by navigating to the VM"s IP address or optionally configure custom doamin